 Windshield washer pump: how it works, symptoms, problems, testing

 In modern cars, the windshield washer pump comes as one unit with a small electric motor.
-Typically, the windshield washer pump is installed in the lower portion of the windshield washer fluid tank (bottle).
+Typically, the windshield washer pump is installed in the lower portion of the windshield washer fluid tank (reservoir).

 Windshield washer pump (motor) is located at the bottom of the windshield washer fluid tank.